Grid2op/chronix2grid/README.md

 * **RenewableNinja_Solar_WInd_KPI_format.ipynb** is an example on how to retrieve Solar and Wind reference chronics from the [renewable ninja](https://www.renewables.ninja/) api.
 There will be use to compare the KPI's with the generated chronics.

- Additional, a data starting kit is provided to run an example in the folder
+Additionally, a data starting kit is provided to run an example in the folder
   ```commandline
 getting_started/example
 ```